pmichael/docker-deluge-openvpn/README.md

 ## Acknowledgments

 This project is based heavily on the fork of [docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn).
+All VPN configurations are now moved to a [separate repository](https://github.com/haugene/vpn-configs-contrib).

 ## Quick Start